imagobea/hackerrank/data-structures/linked-lists/easy-delete-node-at-position/05-delete-node-at-position.md

-# Insert a node at a specific position in a linked list
+# Delete a node

 ## Problem

 ### Description

-Given the pointer to the head node of a linked list and an integer to insert at a certain position, create a new node with the given integer as its `data` attribute, insert this node at the desired position and return the head node.

-A position of 0 indicates head, a position of 1 indicates one node away from the head and so on.
-The head pointer given may be null meaning that the initial list is empty.
+Delete the node at a given position in a linked list and return a reference to the head node.
+The head is at position 0.
+The list may be empty after you delete the node.
+In that case, return a null value.

 ### Task

-Complete the `insertNodeAtPosition` function.
+Complete the `deleteNode` function.

 **Parameters**

-- head: a SinglyLinkedListNode pointer to the head of the list
+- SinglyLinkedListNode pointer llist: a reference to the head node in the list
-- data: an integer value to insert as data in your new node
-- position: an integer position to insert the new node, zero based indexing
+- int position: the position of the node to remove

 **Returns**

-- SinglyLinkedListNode pointer: a reference to the head of the revised list
+- SinglyLinkedListNode pointer: a reference to the head of the modified list

 ### Samples input/output

 ```
+8
+20
+6
+2
+19
+7
+4
+15
+9
 3
-16
-13
-7
-1
-2
 ```
 ```
-16 13 1 7
+20 6 2 7 4 15 9
 ```

 ## Solution